verana-labs/verifiable-trust-vpr-spec/spec.md

 - if `verifier_perm` is not a [[ref: valid permission]], abort.
 - if `verifier_perm.vs_operator` is not equal to `operator`, abort.
 - if `verifier_perm.authority` is not equal to `authority`, abort.
+- if `digest_sri` is present but not a valid digest SRI, abort.

 agent: